 Recognised goodwill consists of the difference between, on the one hand, the cost of Group company's interests, the value of non-controlling interests in the acquired company and the fair value of the previously owned interest and, on the other, the carrying amount of the acquired assets and assumed liabilities in the acquisition analysis.
-Non-controlling interests are recognised on the acquisition date either at fair value or their proportionate share of the carrying amount of the acquired company's identified assets and liabilities.
+Non-controlling interests are recognised on the acquired company's identified assets and liabilities.
 Acquisitions of non-controlling interests are recognised as transactions affecting the owners' equity.